-We sell pond supplies, koi, goldfish, and aquatic plants at our farm in Portland, CT.
-We install, service, maintain and fix ponds, waterfalls, and water features.
+We specialize in top-quality pond supplies, koi, goldfish, and aquatic plants at our farm in Portland, CT.
+Our services include professional installation, maintenance, repair, and upkeep of ponds, waterfalls, and water features.

-Find answers to the most frequently asked questions about water garden care, installation and maintenance.
+Discover detailed answers to the most frequently asked questions about water garden care, including tips on installation, maintenance, and troubleshooting.

 As a disclaimer, we are located in Zone 6, so some of the following information might not apply to everyone.
 These are aquatic plants we like planting in our ponds and on our installations.